veelo/gettext/readme.md

 ```
 This prints a list of strings with their source file names and row numbers.

+## Added steps to the build process

+With the `postBuildCommands` and `copyFiles` that you've added to your default Dub configuration, a couple of tasks are automated:
+1. Translatable strings are extracted from the sources into a PO template.
+1. Translations in any existing PO files are updated according to the new template.
+1. PO files are converted into binary MO files.
+1. MO files are copied to the target directory.

+We'll discuss these in a little more detail below.

 ### Creating/updating the PO template automatically

 In other languages, string extraction into a `.pot` file is done by invoking the `xgettext` tool from the GNU `gettext` utilities.
-In our setup, this process is taken care of automatically as part of the build process.
+Because `xgettext` does not know about all the string literal syntaxes in D, we emply D itself to perform this task.

 This is how this works: The `dub run --config=xgettext` line in the  `postBuildCommands` section of your Dub configuration compiles and runs your project into an alternative `targetPath` with an alternative `main` function provided by this package.
 That code makes smart use of D language features to collect all strings that are to be translated, together with information from your Dub configuration and the latest Git tag.